 July 2019 Update: The University continued to market HOV program benefits at employee new hire orientations, and new in-coming student orientations.
 The Public Safety Transportation and Parking Services website also provides information including a link to Rideshare Online.
 Staff provide individualized commute planning services on a drop-in basis in their office for students and employees.
 These efforts have been effective in achieving a drive alone rate of 29% as of this reporting period, which exceeds the University goal of 35%.

-b.
+July 2020 Update: The University continued to market HOV program benefits at employee new hire orientations, and new in-coming student orientations.
+The Public b.
 Working with other First Hill institutions to fill vans with SU riders.